Ptarmigan3a9/jokenpoConditionalStructurePython/README.md

 # jokenpoConditionalStructurePython
 Hello there!
-This file is about a hand game called Jokenpo, build on python, with the propose to practice the learning on conditional structures on programming.
+This file is about a hand game called Jokenpo, built with python to the purpose of practice the learning on conditional structures in programming.